FaTaL0x45/ShellGen/README.md

 An example for using:
 - `shellgen --lhost 10.10.12.3 --lport 1234 --shell netcat`

-## TODO

-List of things to do:

-- Clean up some code if any junky code was left behind

 To request an improvement or new feature:
 - Create an [issue](https://github.com/realagentwhite/ShellGen/issues/new) and mark as `enhancement`